krzyzanowskim/STTextView/README.md

 #### Known issues

-* Improve Undo/Redo.
-Current fail in some scenario to redo text at the correct location.
+- Improve Undo/Redo.
+Currently fail in some scenarios to redo text at the correct location.
 Updates are incremental and uses custom implementation.
+- Missing text drag'n'drop

 ## 🚀 Getting Started